fplll/fpylll/README.rst

 from the top-level directory which runs all tests in ``tests/test_*.py``.
 We run `flake8 <https://flake8.readthedocs.org/en/latest/>`_ on every commit automatically, In particular, we run::

     $ (fpylll) flake8 --max-line-length=120 --max-complexity=16 --ignore=E22,E241 src

-See `.travis.yml <https://github.com/malb/fpylll/blob/master/.travis.yml>`_ for details.
+Note that fpylll supports Python 2 and 3.
+In particular, tests are run using Python 2.7 and 3.5.
+See `.travis.yml <https://github.com/malb/fpylll/blob/master/.travis.yml>`_ for details on automated testing.

 Attribution & License
 ---------------------